18F/before-you-ship/_pages/ato/controls.md

 * [SI-2 Flaw Remediation](https://web.nvd.nist.gov/view/800-53/Rev4/control?controlName=SI-2)
 * [SI-10 Information Input Validation](https://web.nvd.nist.gov/view/800-53/Rev4/control?controlName=SI-10)

-_Note: If you are using 18F's [cloud.gov](https://cloud.gov/) PaaS, the applications will **NOT** inherit the security controls listed above, thus it will be up to your enterprise team to support these controls._

 ### Monitoring

 One or more of CloudWatch, CloudTrail, New Relic, Splunk, etc.